The Lifesaving Society is the standard setting certifying body for aquatic safety and Canada's lifeguards.

 The Lifesaving Society recommends that you read the safety standards referenced below and use this document to evaluate your pool, determining what steps you can take to create a safer environment for your customers and staff.

-Safety Standards for Canadian Swimming Pools
+Safety Standards for Canadian Swimming Facility

 The Lifesaving Society is recognized as a leader in developing standards for activities in, on and around water.
 Through its Safety Standards Commission, the Society sets national aquatic environment standards and clarifies existing provincial/territorial regulations.